dezoito/ollama-grid-search/README.md

-# Ollama Grid Search Desktop App.
+# Ollama Grid Search and A/B Testing Desktop App.

-A Rust based tool to evaluate LLM models and model params, when using Ollama for inference.
+A Rust based tool to evaluate LLM models, prompts and model params.

 ## Purpose